 Sounds unique, doesn’t it?
 It’s the same when you see it from your eyes.
 One of the most beautiful sights to explore in North Alabama is the Chewacla falls if you are looking for waterfalls.

 The spill of surplus water forms this passage through the Chewacla Dam.
 The inlet falls from a height of 30 feet which is riveting to watch.
 There is a hiking spot with some beautiful Chewacla parks to explore.

 This place is easy to find and accessible to people of all ages.

 4. Desoto Falls

-This fall is extremely mesmerizing, falling from 100-104 feet, making it more beautiful.
+The season of fall is extremely mesmerizing, falling from 100-104 feet, making it more beautiful.
 It is situated above the ravine of Desoto state park.

 This beautiful waterfall is named after Hernando De Soto (a Spanish explorer).
 You can find and explore this beauty after a short walk and don’t need much effort.